lukasmay/protocol_demos/simple-mqtt/README.md

 - **JSON Payloads**: Structured data exchange

 This demo shows the core MQTT pattern: devices publish data to topics, and applications subscribe to topics to receive that data, all coordinated by a central broker.

+## What You'll See in the Logs

+When you run `docker-compose logs -f`, you'll see:

+**MQTT Broker:**
+- Connection messages when clients connect/disconnect
+- Message routing details (publish/subscribe events)
+- Debug information about message flow

+**PLC Publisher:**
+- Connection status to broker
+- Each message being published with payload
+- Message IDs for tracking

+**Database Subscriber:**
+- Connection and subscription status
+- Detailed message reception info
+- Database storage confirmations
+- Raw JSON payloads being processed

+The logs will show the complete data flow: PLC → Broker → Database with full visibility into the MQTT message exchange.